ros2/rclc/rclc_parameter/README.md

 Note that for external delete requests, the server callback will be executed, allowing the node to reject the operation.

-## Parameters description
+## Parameter description

 - Parameter description
-    Adds a description of a parameter and its constrains, which will be returned on a describe parameters requests:
+    Adds a description of a parameter and its constrains, which will be returned on a describe parameter requests:
     ```c
     rclc_add_parameter_description(&param_server, "param2", "Second parameter", "Only even numbers");
     ```